Krande/condapackaging/src/code_aster/libmed/notes.md

 *VS2022 + flang*
 https://github.com/llvm/llvm-project/tree/main/flang/

-It seems flang classic (which I believe supports intrinsic functions) is not distributed on conda-forge?
+* It seems flang classic (which I believe supports intrinsic functions) is not distributed on conda-forge?
+* Flang-new is distributed as release candidates https://anaconda.org/conda-forge/flang/files].
+Could test these out
+* Must use a different linker than link.exe.
+Lld-link.exe is distributed with the llvm package

 From compilation of HDF5 1.10.9*
 ```